danielscholl/iac-terraform/samples/gitopscluster/README.md

-# Simple Cluster Template
+# GitOps Cluster Template

-The `simplecluster` template provisions a kubernetes cluster with access to a container registry and keyvault.
+The `gitopscluster` template provisions a kubernetes cluster with a gitops workflow.

 ## Provisioned Resources